aabmass/PhpPlugin/README.md

 PhpPlugin
 =========

-A basic, working example of a plugin or SweetHttpd that can extend SweetHttpd to serve pages generated with php.
+A basic, working example of a plugin for SweetHttpd that can extend SweetHttpd to serve pages generated with php.

 This example accomplishes this in 62 lines of code.